averyzgriffin/NarutoCV/README.md

 Disclaimer:

 Naruto-Arena - I took a lot of inspiration from the Naruto Arena game, so a lot of credit goes to them.
-Some of the icons used in my game are taken directly from their site.
+Most (if not all?) of the icons used are taken directly from their site.
 I definitely do not own any of those assets.
 Naruto-Arena.net itself is a fansite based on the Naruto Anime and Manga series.
 Unfortunately, I believe the game is no longer active (RIP).
 Here is the site https://naruto-arena.net/

 VGG16 - This model is by K. Simonyan and A. Zisserman as mentioned.
 Here is the paper https://arxiv.org/abs/1409.1556

 Computer Vision - The computer vision operations used to obtain the thresholded image were not of my own creation.
 It was a combination of stuff I knew and some stuff I picked up across the internet.
 A major help with solving this problem was Brenner Heintz in his article here https://towardsdatascience.com/training-a-neural-network-to-detect-gestures-with-opencv-in-python-e09b0a12bdf1.
 A matter of fact, it was Brenner's article that convinced me to switch from the Google Inception model to the VGG16 model (Inception was just not training properly).

-<p>&nbsp
-&nbsp</p>

 The Internet - And I must give a big thanks to the countless number of people on StackOverflow, Youtube, and the internet as a whole who provided the knowledge (and tutorials) to do half the things I tried doing (let's be honest....SO is the author of this project).